KataTech/katatech.github.io/_pages/research.md

 #### **New York University**
 Advised by [Dr. Esteban G. Tabak](https://cims.nyu.edu/~tabak/).
 Supported by the [AM-SURE](https://math.nyu.edu/dynamic/research/pages/research-and-training-group-mathematical-modeling-and-simulation/activities/amsure/) program, funded by NSF.

 **TL;DR:** Often times, your data is affected by variables that should be excluded from your analysis (for ex. batch effect and protected attributes such as race, gender, socioeconomic class).
 We developed a theoretical framework for reducing the unwanted variability in our data distribution via optimal transport.
-Look out for our future works to extend this method for personalization, latent factor discovery, and semi-supervised variability reduction!
+Future extensions include personalization, latent factor discovery, and semi-supervised variability reduction!

 <div class="row mt-2" style="height: 35rem;">
     <div class="col-sm-6 mt-3 mt-md-0">